nunu-ai/vault-plugin-secrets-nats/README.md

 1. Fork the Project
 2. Create your Branch (`git checkout -b AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature")
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature"`)
 4. Push to the Branch (`git push origin AmazingFeature`)
 5. Open a Pull Request targetting the `main` branch.

 # 🫶 Acknowledgements

+Thanks to the original [edgefarm](https://github.com/edgefarm) team for creating the foundational vault-plugin-secrets-nats.

-Thanks for the NATS developers for providing a really great way of solving many problems with communication.
+Thanks to the NATS developers for providing a really great way of solving many problems with communication.

 Also, thanks to the Vault developers for providing a great way of managing secrets and a great plugin system.